how to become a notary in nevada how to become a notary in nevada

 Passing The Notary Exam

 After completing the education course, applicants take the Nevada notary exam.
-This online, open-book exam tests understanding of key principles, including proper identification verification and record-keeping.
+This online, open-book exam tests understanding key principles, including proper identification verification and record-keeping.
 Passing requires a minimum score determined by the state, ensuring applicants possess the necessary knowledge for responsible notarial acts.
 Results are immediate, allowing applicants to swiftly proceed with their application process if they pass.

 Fees And Costs